odoo/owl/doc/hooks.md

 not the solution to every problem.

-- they may be overkill: if your component needs to perform some action specific to him (so, the specific code does not need to be shared), there is nothing wrong with a simple class method:
+- they may be overkill: if your component needs to perform some action specific to itself (so, the specific code does not need to be shared), there is nothing wrong with a simple class method:

   ```js